 If no custom threshold was set when exporting your SCORM modules, 100% of a video must be played by your students to complete it.
 The module won't show as completed if your students only watch 99% of it.
 They can of course load the video later to watch the remaining section.

-Yes, we offer in depth customisation options, please see our LMS Getting Started Guide.
+Yes, we offer in depth customization options, please see our Configuring Your LMS section

 Yes, the delegate upon login is directed to the home screen where they can select the course from the list they are subscribed to.